Silicon innovation trial

 Agronomic evaluation of new varieties South Johnstone (planted October 2020) Plant crop observations and results

-Two TR4 resistant selections are among the new varieties being assessed for agronomic performance at the South Johnstone Research Facility.
+Two TR4 resistant selections were among the new varieties being assessed for agronomic performance at the South Johnstone Research Facility.
 Those who attended the September 2021 field walk saw the varieties as they were approaching harvest in the plant crop (available to watch online here).
-The results of the plant crop are presented here.
+The results of the plant crop are presented below.

 By Katie Robertson, Jeff Daniells and Ashley Balsom